yujianll/yujianll.github.io/_news/announcement_5.md

 inline: true
 ---

 I will join Adobe as a research intern this summer!
-I will work on generative models in vision domain.
+I will work on question answering with LLMs.